cesarsandiford/Module-21-Challenge/README.md

 Cesar Sandiford cesarsandiford@outlook.com

 ## Purpose
-Use only for academic purposes
+Use only for academic purposes.